rigetti/forest-benchmarking/docs/Superoperator representations.md

 This document summarizes different Superoperator representations and how to convert between a subset of representations.

-At the bottom of the document you can find a list of references if you need more information
+At the bottom of the document you can find a list of references if you need more information.

 ## `vec` and `unvec`